ghh1125/ghh1125.github.io/_pages/about.md

 # 🏛 Academic Services
-- Reviewer for Knowledge-based systems (SCI Q1 TOP, IF 7.6)
+- Reviewer for Knowledge-based Systems (SCI Q1 TOP, IF 7.6)
 - Reviewer for Neurocomputing (SCI Q2, IF 6.5)
-- Reviewer for Pattern recognition letters (SCI Q3, IF 3.3)
+- Reviewer for Pattern Recognition Letters (SCI Q3, IF 3.3)